Ross (bicycle company): Bicycles

 Ross began making bicycles in 1946, and by the late 1960s, manufactured about 1 million bicycles per year.
 By 1985, it had sold 10 million bicycles.
-The company, still known as Chain Bicycle Corporation, marketed bikes under the Ross brand, including children's bikes as well as BMX, touring, cruiser, mountain, racing, wheelie, and stationary exercise bicycles.
+The company, still known as Chain Bicycle Corporation, marketed bikes under the Ross brand, including children's, BMX, touring, cruiser, mountain, racing, wheelie, and stationary exercise bicycles.

 In 1968, Ross joined the muscle bike craze with models such as the Marlin with a console mounted stick brake, the Barracuda with a chrome twin stick shift console, and the Barracuda Beast with a Futura sports car steering wheel.

 In 1982, Ross introduced one of the first production mountain bikes, the Force One, at Interbike.
 In 1983, they launched the first professional factory sponsored mountain bike race team, the Ross Indians.

 With the rising popularity of mountain bikes, Randy Ross, Sherwood Ross's son and executive vice president of Ross Bicycles Inc., said in the New York Times, "these bikes are one of the biggest things that ever happened to the biking industry.
 Its basic look constitutes 'a total shift in image' for the industry."

-By 1989, Nyle Nims, then a vice president at Ross Bicycles (and later founder of Cycle Force Group), said that 40 percent of bicycle sales were mountain bikes, adding, "we see a lot of people who previously owned the dropped bar, 10-speed bike buying the wide-tire bikes, they are people who don't want to ride fast; they want to ride for recreation."
+By 1989, Nyle Nims, then a vice president at Ross Bicycles (and later founder of Cycle Force Group), said that 40% of bicycle sales were mountain bikes, adding, "we see a lot of people who previously owned the dropped bar, 10-speed bike buying the wide-tire bikes, they are people who don't want to ride fast; they want to ride for recreation."